 The summit brings together youth and peer court staff, juvenile bench officers, education experts, judges, and staff of youth-focused organizations who share ideas and best practices about youth courts.
 Each year at the summit, youth are given the opportunity to lead their own discussions and offer ideas on how to improve youth courts.

 The 10th annual Youth Court Summit will be held in Southern California in June 2015!
 Details regarding this training conference will be available later this year.

 Youth Courts Fact Sheet

 Peer Court DUI Prevention

-The Administrative Office of the Courts (AOC) partnered with the California Office of Traffic Safety (OTS) to develop and implement the Peer Court DUI Prevention Strategies Program.
+The Judicial Council of California partnered with the California Office of Traffic Safety (OTS) to develop and implement the Peer Court DUI Prevention Strategies Program.
 The goal of the program is to lower the number of DUI offenses in California by altering attitudes and behavior toward reckless activities through educating teens and parents on the dangers of drinking and DUI.
 An education curriculum specialist authored the DUI Prevention Curriculum with the input of eight mentor peer courts and the program's planning committee, which consisted of technical and educational experts in the area of teen DUI prevention.